Data Science (2022 - 2024)

 Covers widely-used machine learning methods for language understanding—with a special focus on methods based on artificial neural networks—and culminates in a substantial final project in which students write an original research paper in AI or computational linguistics.
 Introduces the many approaches that researchers use to teach language to computers.
 Students gain skills to design and build computational models, to design experiments to test those models, and to read and evaluate results from the scientific literature.

 DS-UA 204 Restricted to data science majors or minors, who must have earned both a 3.0 cumulative GPA and a 3.5 data science GPA and must have completed half of the data science program of study.
 Does not count toward any major or minor.
-May be repeated once (taken two times total) for credit.
-Internship.
-Offered in the summer.
+May be repeated once (taken two times) for credit.
+Lecture.
+Offered every summer.
 2 or 4 points.

 Advanced Topics in Data Science

 DS-UA 301 Prerequisites: Introduction to Data Science (DS-UA 112) and completion of the probability and/or statistics requirement, or permission of the program.
+May be repeated three times (taken four times) for credit as topics and content change; students are not permitted to register for more than two distinct lectures (and their attached laboratories) in one term.
 Lecture and laboratory.
 Offered every spring.
 4 points.

-Time series, deep learning, and other advanced machine learning topics.
+Time series, deep learning, natural language processing, reinforcement learning, and other advanced machine learning topics (on a rotating basis).
 Provides the theoretical underpinnings of advanced data science techniques, as well as hands-on activities to build a practical toolkit.

 Courses in Other Departments

-For descriptions of, and prerequisites for, courses outside of DS-UA (such as computer science and mathematics), please consult the relevant departmental sections of this Bulletin.
+For descriptions and scheduling of, and prerequisites for, courses outside of DS-UA (such as computer science and mathematics), please consult the relevant departmental sections of this Bulletin.